vladyushchenko/MDPVideoGeneration/README.md

 `conda env create -f environment.yml`

-Note: there may be some additional dependencies that are no longer needed
+Or install packages from requirements.

+`pip insatll -r requirements.txt`

-Optionally, you can install the package with the following command
+Optionally, you can install the package itself with the following command

 `python setup.py install`